globz/kitchen-cli/README.md

 # kitchen-cli

-kitchen-cli is a simple and very basic version control software inside your command line which simulate the act of cooking pastries.
+kitchen-cli is a simple and very basic version control software inside your command line.